ryanfb/etc/_posts/2019-02-25-resources_for_reading_homeric_greek.md

 These also have the advantage of having standalone commentaries available based off of them:

-* [*A Companion to The Iliad: Basedo on the Translation by Richmond Lattimore*](https://amzn.to/2IDYkvH) by M.M.
+* [*A Companion to The Iliad: Based on the Translation by Richmond Lattimore*](https://amzn.to/2IDYkvH) by M.M.
 Willcock (same editor/commentator as the Bristol Classical Press edition of the Iliad)
 * [*Homer's Odyssey: A Commentary based on the English Translation of Richmond Lattimore*](https://amzn.to/2H8fNu3) by Peter Jones

 ---